czlee/debatekeeper/README.md

 of positions, _etc._) at the contact details below and I'll write the XML file and add it to the repository.

-This app doesn't (yet) do the public policy, Lincoln-Douglas or policy debate styles.
+This app doesn't (yet) do the public forum, Lincoln-Douglas or policy debate styles.
 There are other Android apps that do this.
-This app doesn't currently have support for preparation time that can be used by teams between speeches at their election; I may or may not add this in future.
+The reason this app can't currently do this is because it doesn't currently support preparation time that can be used by teams between speeches at their election.
+I may or may not add this in future.

 Contributions
 -------------